wp-plugins/bepro-listings/readme.txt

 Shortcodes

 * Dynamic Map - Setup a map anywhere showing the last X listings on your site e.g. [generate_map num_results=10 show_paging=1]
-* Basic Search - Allow users to search listings e.g. [search_form geo=1]
+* Basic Search - Allow users to search listings e.g. [search_form]
-* Filter Search - Allow users to do a more in depth search including, cost, date, etc e.g. [filter_form  geo=1]
+* Filter Search - Allow users to do a more in depth search including, cost, date, etc e.g. [filter_form]
-* Listings - Show X listings with optional paging e.g. [display_listings num_results=10 show_paging=1]
+* Listings - Show listings with optional paging e.g. [display_listings show_paging=1]
 * Add Listing Form - Give your users the ability to create listings.
-You can set a default user id for the listing or force registration. e.g. [create_listing_form num_images=3 register=1 geo=1 ]
+You can set a default user id for the listing or force registration. e.g. [create_listing_form register=1]

 Trouble Shooting

 * 404 Error - Unfortunately, wordpress has an existing issue with custom post types.
 If Listing pages produce a 404 error, try resetting your permalink settings in the admin.
-Simply re-save them your current settings so that they are reset for all urls.
+Simply re-save your current settings so that they are reset for all urls.
 The option is under your settings menu.

 Translations